 Silence kills.
 It’s as simple as that.
 Because discussing suicide has been taboo, many people are afraid to admit how they feel, or if a friend does tell you of his or her intent, you may be asked to promise not to tell anyone.
 Never keep suicidal plans a secret.
 Get professional help and get it NOW!
 Tomorrow may be too late.

-Mental Health First Aid (MHFA) is to provide an overview of various mental disorders and teach members of the public to respond in a mental health emergency and offer support to someone who appears to be in emotional distress.
-Much like CPR, to offer help until professional help arrives.
+Mental Health First Aid (MHFA) provides an overview of various mental disorders and teaches members of the public to respond in a mental health emergency and to offer support to someone who appears to be in emotional distress.
+Much like CPR, MHFA can offer assistance to the individual until professional help arrives.
 For more information check out the following links:

 Suicide Intervention Guidelines is a powerful brochure to help prevent suicide.
 If you suspect someone may be suicidal, this guide will tell you in clear and easy terms what to say, what to do, and the community resources available to help.
 To read the Guidelines click here.